jeromezero/panic/drafts/02/SCRATCH.md

 ---

 Louis has no identification.
 He has been home schooled, kept out of public life by his overprotective mother, who travels from place to place ...
 He has a birth certificate and some records.
-Homeschool records.
+Home school records.
 Some forms are filed with various school districts.
 The latest of which, Louis Blake checked into the

 > Texarkana Reformed Baptist Church
 > 1801 S State Line Avenue